spicata/obsidiannotes-v.2/content/Comp Sci Task 1.md

 		- Apache Licence
 		- ISC Licence
 		- JSON Licence
-	- It is a kind of free-software licence, which means it is allows users to run the program the licence is attached to, analyse the code of the program, and most importantly redistribute modified version of the program under whatever licence fits.
+	- Permissive licences are a kind of free-software licence, which means it is allows users to run the program the licence is attached to, analyse the code of the program, and most importantly redistribute modified version of the program under whatever licence fits.
 This essentially allows developers to configure a program how they see fit, and release their new program under a new licence.
 	- Permissive licences are also very compatible with other licences, due to its minimal restrictions on the user.
-	- *It should be noted that a crucial flaw with Permissive licences is that they do not guarantee the type of licence of derivative software, and thus can result in derivate programs that are not free or publicly available.*
+	- *It should be noted that a crucial flaw with Permissive licences is that they do not guarantee the type of licence of derivative software, and thus can result in derivative programs that are not free or publicly available.*
 	- There are a few requirements for users of a program under a permissive licence, if they wish to redistribute the software:
 		- They must leave in the original copyright notice.
 		- They must essentially retain the same style of licence as the original program.